Rheumatoid arthritis (RA) is a systemic autoimmune disease that affects the joints and other body organs.

 In RA, the body’s immune system mistakes the body’s tissue as a foreign invader.
 This leads the immune system to attack the tissue lining the joints.
 That results in swelling, stiffness, and pain in your joints.

-The body’s misfiring immune system may also result in inflammation and damage to other organs such as the heart, lungs, eyes, and blood vessels.
+The body’s misfiring immune system may also result in inflammation and damage to other organs like the heart, lungs, eyes, and blood vessels.

 What is anemia?

 Anemia can also cause bone marrow to make less hemoglobin.
 The iron-rich protein enables red blood cells to carry oxygen through the blood.

 When you have an RA flare-up, the immune response causes inflammation in the joints and other tissues.
 Chronic inflammation can lower the production of red blood cells in your bone marrow.
 This can lead to the release of certain proteins that affect how the body uses iron.

 Inflammation can also affect the way the body produces erythropoietin, a hormone that controls the production of red blood cells.

 Can RA drugs cause anemia?